 Transcript: Food Antioxidants, Stroke, and Heart Disease

-Total antioxidant capacity of diet was also protective against stroke, in contradiction to all the pill studies that failed to show benefit.
-But see, what they did was take into account all antioxidants present in the diet, including thousands of compounds, in doses obtained from a usual diet.
+The total antioxidant capacity of diet was also protective against stroke, in contradiction to all the pill studies that failed to show benefit.
+But what they did in this study was take into account all antioxidants present in actual food in the diet, including thousands of compounds, in doses obtained from a usual diet, not one or two in high doses in pill form.
 Stroke is the world's leading cause of death after heart disease.

 The buildup of oxidized fat is considered the hallmark of fatty streak formation, the earliest manifestation of atherosclerotic plaques.
 Yes, the oxidation of fat can happen outside the body, every time we cook it, but oxidized fats are not only formed in foods, but may also be generated during digestion, especially in stomach acid.
 Our stomach may be like a bioreactor for the oxidation of high-fat, cholesterol-rich foods.
 See muscle foods contain large amounts of endogenous catalysts which accelerate fat oxidation.
 As poultry sits in our stomach, the oxidation may build up minute by minute.